Spiro Leka

-Spiro Leka (born 14 January 1966) is an Albanian basketball coach and former basketball player.
-He currently is the coach of Victoria Libertas Pesaro.
-Before starting his coaching career in Italy, Leka played for Partizani Tirana.
+Spiro Leka (born 14 January 1966) is an Albanian basketball coach and former player.
+He was most recently the head coach for Victoria Libertas Pesaro of the Serie A2.
+Before starting his coaching career in Italy, Leka played for Partizani Tirana in Albania.

 Coaching career

 Leka was the head coach of Victoria Libertas Pallacanestro during the 2017–18 LBA season.

 Leka was the head coach of Kleb Basket Ferrara from 2019 until 2023.

 On October 17, 2024, he was named the head coach of Victoria Libertas Pesaro once again.